 The queue was horribly long so I shelved that plan and went and hunted down some of the other items on my list.

 The statue of Captain Frederic John Walker RN ties into the Merchant Navy Memorial in the two images below.
 The escort groups he led sank more U-boats during the Battle of the Atlantic than any other British or Allied commander, and he was instrumental in the Allied victory of the Battle of the Atlantic, The statue, by Liverpool sculptor Tom Murphy was unveiled in 1998 and shows him in a typical pose on board his ship.
-Sadly he died of a cerebral haemorrhage in July 1944.
+Sadly he died of a cerebral hemorrhage in July 1944.

 Many ships and men owed their survival to Captain Walker and the escorts of the Western Approaches Command.
 Their contribution to the war effort is often neglected, but these unsung heroes will always have a special place in my heart.
 Most have no other grave but the sea.
+I have covered the Merchant Navy Memorial and Naval Memorial on my Pier Head page.

 I also passed this statue of these 4 guys.. but they don’t interest me.